zcorpan/html-parser-book/manuscript/introduction.md

 * `Element` nodes have a `namespaceURI` and `localName` which together represent the element type (e.g., "an HTML `p` element"), and a list of attributes (e.g., `<html lang="en">` has one attribute).
 * `Text` and `Comment` nodes have `data` which holds the node's text contents.

 The DOM also includes APIs to traverse and mutate the tree with script.
 For example, the `divElement.remove()` method removes a node from its parent, `footerElement.append(div)` inserts `divElement` into `footerElement` as the last child.
-This is discussed in {% ref "scripting", "Chapter 4.
-Scripting complications" %}.
+This is discussed in [Chapter 4.
+Scripting complications](#chapter-4-scripting-complications).

 Parsing HTML means to turn a string of characters (the markup) into a DOM tree.